LTG-UoJ/Tamil-TTS-Evaluation/README.md

 ### WER Evaluation
 1. Locate the WER evaluation audio dataset in the `wer_evaluation` folder.
-2. Use the  transcriptions provided in 'wer_transcriptions' folder.
+2. Use the  transcriptions provided in same folder.
 3. Follow the standard WER calculation to evaluate the TTS using this dataset

 ## Repository Structure